fwtompa/mathtuples/README.md

-# Description of math token creation for Tangent-L
+# Description of math token creation
 Frank Tompa, March 2022
 (version 2: May 2022)